Today, I have something really incredible to share…

 ↓ Yo-Yo Fishing Reel In Action

-You can set several of these out, leave them, and then come back to check on them later.
+You can set several out, leave them, and come back later.

-So you won’t have to waste precious time actively fishing.
+So you won’t waste precious time actively fishing.

-You’ll have better things to do mid-bug out than casting and reeling for hours with no guarantee of success.
+You have better things to do mid-bug out than casting and reeling for hours.

-If you catch a fish or 2, you’re ahead of the game, but if you don’t, you didn’t waste a ton of time.
+- If you catch a fish or 2, you’re ahead of the game.

 14. Hook, Swivel, Sinker Set

-Keep it light since you only need a small number of each.
+Keep it light, you only need a small number of each.

 15. Portable Light Weight Stove

-This piece of survival gear is a personal choice of whether to include it in your bag or not.
+It’s a personal choice to include a stove in your bag or not.

-You CAN definitely survive without it and save the weight.
-Your call.
+You CAN survive without it and save the weight.

-With that said, you can use it to boil water faster than over an open fire.
+- A small stove can boil water faster than over an open fire.

-It also makes your freeze-dried pouch food preparation both easier and faster.
+- It also makes your freeze-dried pouch food preparation both easier.

 Another consideration is stealth.

-A fire can give away your position to others, especially at night.
+Fires can give your position away to others, especially at night.

-Note: The Solo Stove Lite is only 9 oz and doesn’t require additional stove fuel!
+Note: The Solo Stove Lite is only 9 oz.

-It works with just a few sticks and twigs – this helps to save pack weight!
+It works with a few sticks and twigs – saving pack weight!

-Watch this video to see exactly how this stove works:
+Watch this video to see how this stove works:

 ↓ Never Buy Fuel Again!
 Solo Stove Review